JennEYoon/datasciY/Areteus.us/notes_public.md

 Live USB-phone user-interface, provide alerts for irregular heart-beat, based on simple AI prediction model, continuously run on client phone.
 Overnight, run detailed AI anlalysis on uploaded heart-rate analysis.
 Trends spotted to go for hospital checkups, precautions.

+### Dec 24, 2024 thoughts:

+Working on reading train.py and test.py (PyTorch format files used by ECGTransform repo.
+AI should be able to help me, if I upload DataLoader module.
+Do data exploration using Pandas, Numpy.

+Try to run model, upload all code to AI, had it explain the different parts.
+Transfer to Jupyter Notebook format.
+Run training, then prediction on test samples.